 Last Updated on

 Although sex during pregnancy is considered normal, there are certain precautions to take and risk factors to consider.
-As your body grows, it undergoes several changes that you have to pay due attention to.
-You may have to adapt to certain changes in your sex life, to keep your unborn baby safe and avoid complications.
+You may have to adapt to certain changes in your sex life to keep your unborn baby safe and avoid complications.
 When it comes to having anal sex while pregnant, extra caution is advised.
 Nevertheless, it is allowed when your pregnancy is progressing smoothly and you do not have any specific health concerns.